23rd Oct: It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 open/close all folders

 Male Death is More Numerous

 When it's time for a character to hit the big one, either by a freak accident or by nobly sacrificing himself, writers go about the situation as if it were a pickle jar: get a man to do it.
 If the entire cast has to die, men will go first.
 However, this phenomenon is much more noticeable with extras; if large amounts of anonymous people have to die to demonstrate the severity of a threat, they will be men.
 Armies of Mooks are almost always populated solely by males.
 Children of both sexes are even more sympathetic by default than adult women, and their deaths are almost invariably treated as deeply tragic.
 However, girls are still considered more dependent, and therefore more sympathetic, than boys of the same age.
-Typically, a girl stands a better chance of surviving a horror movie than a boy does.
-If the plot requires adults to be motivated by the need to protect or avenge a child, the child is much more likely to be female.
+Typically, a girl stands a better chance of surviving a horror movie than a boy does (if she's a virgin or the main character).
 Women do get killed in pointless ways that serve only as a plot device, usually simply to provide a conveniently sympathetic motivation for a male character.
 Killing a man does not work as well precisely because the audience does not view the death of anonymous men as tragic or horrifying.
 Which leads into: